Justin-Garey/BobcatCTF-2023/mine_all_day/README.md

 ## Solving the Challenge

+Note: Minecraft is not needed to solve.

 Using the anvil-parser in Python, we can find and see the data of signs in the world.

 ## References